jerometerry/potassium/README.md

 **Transaction** - A Transaction is used to provide the concept of simultaneous Events.

 In Sodium, only one Transaction can be open at a time.
-A Transaction is requested when registering a listener, or when firing a value.
+A Transaction is requested when registering a listener, or when publishing a value.
 A Transaction is closed when the initial request that created the Transaction completes.

-Firing and listening can cause a chain reaction of operations that may cause other firing and listening operations.
+Firing and listening can cause a chain reaction of operations that may cause other publishing and listening operations.
 This chain of operations will all execute inside the same Transaction.

 Once a Transaction has been opened, actions can be added to it, using the High, Medium and Low methods.